UofL promotes food literacy and urban agriculture through gardens on all three of our campuses.

 - Urban Garden Share - Looking for garden space?
 Got some space to share?
 Connect here.

-15Thousand Farmers - helping create, empower, and inspire 15,000 new, sustainable, neighborhood backyard/front yard farmers in Louisville, KY to feed their families and themselves and to give away!
+15Thousand Farmers - helping create, empower, and inspire 15,000 new, sustainable, neighborhood backyard/front yard farmers in Louisville to feed themselves, their families and others!
+Follow on

 Sustainable Agriculture of Louisville - seeking to educate, train, empower and accompany the next generation of farmers for the rebuilding of a just and local food economy in Louisville and its regional foodshed.